BenHetherington/Gambattye/README.md

 Download the top zip file, decompress it if necessary, and then drag Gambattye to your Applications folder.

+To start Gambattye for the first time, you may need to right-click it, choose 'Open', then click 'Open' in the resulting dialog box.
+This won't be required on subsequent launches.
+See [Apple Support](https://support.apple.com/en-us/HT202491) for more information.

 To upgrade to subsequent versions, you can use Gambattye's built-in updater.

 ## Building